drgroot/wrench/README.md

-#Socket - The Source Server manager for linux
+#Socket - The SRCDS Manager